MrRobinOfficial/Guide-UnrealEngine/sections/common_issues.md

 #### 🔍 Overflow issues

-In Unreal Engine C++ programming, there are two main types of overflows:
+There are two main types of overflows:

+##### Integer overflow

-1. **Integer overflow**: When you perform an arithmetic operation on an integer, which exceeds the maximum value that the integer can hold, the result will be an overflow.
+When you perform an arithmetic operation on an integer, which exceeds the maximum value that the integer can hold, the result will be an overflow.

 For an example: